hanfezh/pretty-protobuf/README.md

 ## Usage

-To prettify proto, select message's debug string and run command *pretty_proto* through Command Palette <kbd>Command+Shift+P</kbd> (macOS).
+To prettify proto's debug string, select message's debug string and run command *pretty_proto* through Command Palette <kbd>Command+Shift+P</kbd> (macOS).
 If no selection, the entire file is used by default.

 To map a key combination like <kbd>Command+Alt+J</kbd> to the Minify command, you can add a setting like this to your .sublime-keymap file (eg: `Packages/User/Default (OSX).sublime-keymap`):